5D2_52196.jpg

 Moonbows in the upper section of Yosemite Falls can be seen and photographed from the parking lot near Sentinel Bridge (Google Maps Link).
 Please note that these times are for viewing the moonbow in Upper Yosemite Falls from this location only and are not valid for viewing from high on the Upper Falls Trail.
 In April and early May, the moonbow in the upper falls is positioned very low, but may be noticeable if there is plenty of spray over the middle cascades.
 Full-moons in late May and June are the best opportunities to see this moonbow.
 If you venture away from the parking lot, please take care not to damage the surrounding meadows.
 If the moon is obstructed by clouds, no moonbow will form.

 Moonbows seen in the upper falls from Glacier Point are rare since the road to Glacier Point usually doesn't open until late spring and the moonbow is only briefly visible.
 Since Glacier Point is farther from the falls, the moonbow appears wider and sweeps through the area of mist much faster.
 Consequently, the opportunity to see it is only about 15 minutes each night.
 The predicted times are for the ideal position within this short viewing window.
+Moonbow predictions for Glacier Point are only provided when Glacier Point Road is likely to be open (typically starting in late May or early June).
 Click here for current road status.

 What are moonbows?